Commonly Asked Questions in Personal Injury Cases

 How Do I Know if I Have a Personal Injury Claim?

-This is a difficult question to answer, as personal injuries can be caused in almost every way imaginable.
-Basically, you must be able to prove that you were injured as the direct result of the fault of another.
-The most common injury cases arise out of motor vehicle accidents.
-However, injured parties may also be entitled to recover compensation for other injuries, such as slip-and-fall injuries, defective products, nursing home neglect, and wrongful death, as well as insurance companies’ bad faith refusal to pay claims.
+This is a difficult question to answer as personal injuries can be caused in almost every way imaginable.
+First and foremost, you must be able to prove that you were injured as the direct result of another individual or entity's negligence, recklessness, or carelessness.
+Most commonly, personal injury cases arise out of motor vehicle accidents but can also arise out of slip-and-fall accidents, accidents caused defective products, nursing home neglect, and wrongful death.
+You may also have a case due to insurance companies’ bad faith refusal to pay your claims.
 If you have doubts about whether you have a legitimate claim, schedule a meeting with a personal injury attorney offering free consultations.
 A free case evaluation does not obligate or commit you to a lawyer or a lawsuit.

 What Can I Recover For a Personal Injury?

-Injured people are entitled to recover all damages directly caused by your accident.
-While every case is different, the law allows injury victim’s to be compensated for:
+You are entitled to recover all damages directly caused by your accident.
+While every case is different, the law allows injury victims to be compensated for:

 - Past and future medical expenses